alvarosantamariagomez/sari/www/about.md

 ##### **Notes on the secondary series**:

 1. The secondary series can be obtained from a single file or from several files uploaded at the same time.
 When uploading several files, they will be added together to form a single secondary series.
 For instance, atmospheric, oceanic and hydrological loading series at the same site can be uploaded at the same time to obtain a single secondary series representing the total loading at the site.
-2. Several loading products can be selected and uploaded via the EOSTSL server (see the [<a href="#input-format" target="_self">Input data and format</a>](#iii.-input-format) block).
-In this case, the series are automatically resampled to daily and then added together to form the secondary series.
+2. Several loading products can be selected and uploaded directly from the EOSTSL server (see the [<a href="#input-format" target="_self">Input data and format</a>](#iii.-input-format) block).
+If necessary, the series are automatically resampled to daily before being added together to form the secondary series.
 Change the averaging period of the secondary series to obtain a different sampling (e.g., weekly or monthly).
+The recommended loading models (J-P. Boy, personal communication) are: atmospheric loading from the latest ECMWF ERA5 reanalysis including the dynamic ocean response from the TUGO-m barotropic model [ERA5TUGO(d)] together with hydrology loading (soil moisture and snow) from the same ERA5 reanalysis [ERA5HYD(d)].
+More details at the [EOSTLS server](http://loading.u-strasbg.fr).
-If several secondary series are uploaded manually by the user, the series are added together as they are provided, so it is the reponsability of the user to verify that they have consistent time units and sampling.
+3. If several secondary series are uploaded manually by the user, the series are added together as they are provided, so it is the reponsability of the user to verify that they have consistent time units and sampling.
+4. <b><span style="color: red;">NEW EXPERIMENTAL FEATURE:</span></b> the `Swap` button exchanges the role of the primary and secondary series so that the secondary series can be now analysed as if it was loaded as the primary series.
+Both the primary and secondary series will be reset to their original values, i.e., neglecting any resampling or plate motion corrections.
-3. When uploading a *secondary series*, both station IDs will be shown in the `series ID` box on the left panel, together with a "*&*" when using the option `show`, a "&ndash;" when using the option `correct`, or a "+" when using the option `average`.
+5. When uploading a *secondary series*, both station IDs will be shown in the `series ID` box on the left panel, together with a "*&*" when using the option `show`, a "&ndash;" when using the option `correct`, or a "+" when using the option `average`.
-4. If the `show` option is selected, the *secondary series* will be plotted in green on the right y-axis and will not be included in the processing.
+6. If the `show` option is selected, the *secondary series* will be plotted in green on the right y-axis and will not be included in the processing.
 This means that the *secondary series* could have a different sampling than the primary series.
 In case the `correct` or the `average` option is selected, only the common epochs between the primary and the *secondary series* will be shown.
 In the latter case, the *secondary series* must have observations at common epochs with the primary series because the series are neither filled nor interpolated at common epochs.
-5. GNSS series typically have daily sampling, however very often, even if the sampling period is constant, the epochs will not exactly match between the primary and secondary series, especially if the series are produced by different people.
+7. GNSS series typically have daily sampling, however very often, even if the sampling period is constant, the epochs will not exactly match between the primary and secondary series, especially if the series are produced by different people.
 If the primary and secondary series have both a constant sampling of one day, but their epochs do not match, setting the `Time units` to *days* will allow SARI to compute the constant fraction of a day shift between both series and apply it to the secondary series to match the epochs of the primary series.
-6. If the *secondary series* does not have the same sampling as the primary series, a warning will be shown on screen.
+8. If the *secondary series* does not have the same sampling as the primary series, a warning will be shown on screen.
 The sampling of the *secondary series* can be reduced with the `averaging` option, which is equivalent to the `reduce sampling` option of the primary series (see the [<a href="#input-format" target="_self">Input data and format</a>](#iii.-input-format) block).
-7. For NEU/ENU series, the *secondary series* must have the same format than the primary series.
+9. For NEU/ENU series, the *secondary series* must have the same format than the primary series.
 For 1D series, the user has the option to choose the column number and column separator for the *secondary series* independently of those already set for the primary series.
-8. The units of the *secondary series* can be scaled using the `scale factor` option.
+10. The units of the *secondary series* can be scaled using the `scale factor` option.
 Also the y-axis values of the *secondary series* are partially controlled by the `same scale` and `same axis` options with respect to the y-axis of the primary series.
-9. If the format of either the primary or the secondary series is unknown, the `N@E` option will swap the North and East components of the *secondary series* to match the components of the primary series.
+11. If the format of either the primary or the secondary series is unknown, the `N@E` option will swap the North and East components of the *secondary series* to match the components of the primary series.
-10. When the primary series is combined with a *secondary series* (using `correct` or `average`, but not `show`), the IDs from both series will be extracted from the *station.info*, *soln*, and *customized offset* files.
+12. When the primary series is combined with a *secondary series* (using `correct` or `average`, but not `show`), the IDs from both series will be extracted from the *station.info*, *soln*, and *customized offset* files.
 Otherwise only the ID from the primary series will be used.

 <h5 id="notes-on-the-plate-motion-model"></h5>

 ##### **Notes on the plate motion model**:

 1. In order to compute the *plate motion* for the series, SARI needs to know the station coordinates and the parameters of the Euler's pole.
 The station coordinates will be extracted automatically from *NGL*, *PBO* and some *ENU/NEU* series.
 For other series formats, the Cartesian (X,Y,Z) or geographic (latitude, longitude) coordinates of the station must be provided.
-The units of the Cartesian station coordinates must be the same as the time series units (i.e., meters, millimeters, etc).
+The units of the Cartesian station coordinates must be the same as the time series units (i.e., meters or millimeters).
 If geopraphic coordinates are provided, SARI will try to guess if the values of the GNSS series are in meters or millimeters and then transform the geographic coordinates into Cartesian coordinates with the correct units.
-This guess may fail if the series are ambiguous, so station Cartesian coordinates should be preferred as input.
+This guess may fail if the series are ambiguous, so either the series units must be set by the user or the station Cartesian coordinates should be preferred as input.
 2. The `Select a plate model` option allows to use any of the three *plate motion* models implemented in SARI: the ITRF2014 model (<a href="#references" target="_self">Altamimi et al. 2017</a>), the NNR-MORVEL56 model (<a href="#references" target="_self">Argus et al. 2011</a>) and the NNR-GSRM v2.1 model (<a href="#references" target="_self">Kreemer et al. 2014</a>).
 The parameters of the Euler's pole for each plate can be shown by clicking on the `Show the selected plate model`.
-The user needs to select a plate motion model and then enter the name of the tectonic plate, or part of it, that will be searched for in the model (case-insensitive).
+The user needs to select a plate motion model and then select one of the available tectonic plates.
 3. Alternatively, the user can `Upload a custom plate model` that must have six or seven values per line corresponding to the station ID (first value), the station coordinates (two values: latitude & longitude; or three values: X,Y,Z), and the Euler's pole parameters (three values: latitude,longitude,rotation or X,Y,Z rotations).
 If a station ID is present in more than one line, only the last one will be used.
 The units of the plate model parameters are degrees for latitude & longitude and degrees/Ma for rotations.
 An example of the custom *plate motion* model can be found [here](https://github.com/alvarosantamariagomez/sari/blob/main/www/euler.txt)).
 4. Once the *plate motion* model is read, the extracted values will be shown on the left panel.
 The user can check and modify these values manually.
 If no values are being shown, it means no values were found for either the selected plate (see point 2) or the current station ID (see point 3) that is shown in the `station ID` box of the left panel.